July 24, 2017 by Sarah Gillie

 Spelling in English

 English is often described as a ‘difficult’ language when it comes to the logic (or apparent lack thereof) in its spelling.
-Reasons for this may include the fact that it has evolved, among others, from several languages underpinning Anglo-Saxon, has significant Anglo-Norman influences and the addition of words derived from yet other languages, including Greek and Latin.
+Reasons for this include that it has emerged from native languages and those of settlers, including languages underpinning Anglo-Saxon, and that it has significant Anglo-Norman influences as well as the addition of words derived from ancient Greek and Latin.

 Whereas some languages have what is considered a ‘shallow’ orthography, that is, spelling conventions that are regular or ‘transparent’, English spelling is less predictable and is said to have a ‘deep’ orthography.
-This is because so often:
+So often:

 - the same letter, or combination of letters (grapheme) can be pronounced in different ways, e.g. tea, heaven.